-- Request official transcripts for all undergraduate and graduate academic credits be sent directly to Graduate and Professional Studies Admissions.
+- Request official transcripts for all undergraduate and graduate academic credits be sent directly to Graduate Admissions.

 - Provide two letters of recommendation from nursing supervisors and/or colleagues who can comment on your qualifications for success in graduate school.

-Submit a written statement, no more than 500 words, addressing your ambition to be admitted specifically into Edgewood College’s MSN program.
+- Submit a written statement of no more than 500 words addressing your ambition to be admitted specifically into Edgewood College’s MSN program.
 Please comment on your past educational and professional experiences that will foster your growth and success in this program.

 - Hold a current WI license as a registered professional nurse.

-- Completion of an undergraduate course in statistics within the past three years (If longer, course may be taken after acceptance into the program, but prior to NRS 660).
+- Have completed an undergraduate course in statistics within the past three years.
+(If longer, this course may be taken after acceptance into the program, but prior to NRS 660).

 * Before entering the nursing practicum (NRS 735), students must provide evidence of meeting the School of Nursing health requirements.